 It’s a complex, but fun and illuminating journey.
 Sourcing microlots requires a lot of cupping different coffee samples - and with Union’s active and longstanding relationships with producer partners, it allows us to select the cream of the crop.

-We are always looking for coffee that has an exceptional taste, using the SCA cupping protocol to asses the quality.
+We are always looking for coffee that has an exceptional taste, using the SCA cupping protocol to assess the quality.
 Aside from that, the features we’re looking for can change depending on what kind of coffee we're after.
 Something fruity, or a bold coffee with lots of dark chocolate?
 We may be looking for a coffee that works well for espresso or a natural process coffee that displays something which we haven’t tasted before.
 Once we’ve made our selection, we create a unique roasting profile for it - ensuring the cup profile is at its best.

 We also work directly with co-operatives to give guidance on identifying potential microlots and providing advice on the coffee.
 COCOCA, a second-level co-operative in Burundi works with various primary co-operatives.
 Speciality coffee is still in its infancy in Burundi and so sharing knowledge and know-how on the kind of quality that buyers are looking for is essential in empowering producers to be confident about the quality they produce.

 Visiting different co-operatives within COCOCA and cupping their lots, we’ve been able to help identify co-operatives and regions with potential for growing microlots.
 Edita, our Head of Quality, also provides support from our Quality Lab by providing feedback on the profile as well as the final quality score.
 This allows the co-operatives to identify areas of focus for further quality improvement.